 For full details on the game and how to build it – check out our article:

 We are sure that the kids will love this.
-You can, as always, download this for free, but if you want to donate so that we can support our charity a little more, please do feel free to do so.
+You can, as always, download this for free IN THE ABOVE ARTICLE, but if you want to donate so that we can support our charity a little more, please do feel free to do so by downloading this product through this shop instead.

 And then full 3D template here: